zenbase-ai/core/py/README.md

 ### Predefined Prompts Cookbooks:

-PredefinedPrompts will be useful for tasks that are multiple layers of prompts.
+PredefinedPrompts will be useful for tasks that wants predefined prompts.

 | Cookbook                                                                                            | Description                                                               | Run in Colab                                                                                                                                                                                                              |
 |-----------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|